-It's not about Managing risk is managing more important investments. than reaching for higher It's about achieving goals. returns.
-No one can Monitor control the everything and markets or revise as interest rates, necessary, keeping your plan current.
+It's not about Managing risk is managing more important investments. than reaching It's about for higher achieving goals. returns.
+No one can Monitor control the everything and markets or revise as interest rates, necessary, but you can keeping your control taxes plan current.